ainblockchain/ain-blockchain/JSON_RPC_API.md

 **Parameters**

-An object with a property:
+An object with properties:

+- protoVer: `String` - protocol version
 - `Array` - an array of transaction objects (with signature and transaction body)

 **Returns**